jalkoby/active_store_accessor/README.md

 profile.score # => 4.5
 ```

+## Installation

+Add this line to your application's Gemfile:

+    gem 'active_store_accessor'

+And then execute:

+    $ bundle

 ## Requirements & dependencies

 This library has been tested on ruby 1.9.3+ and activerecord 3.2+.
 Any other configurations might have potential issues. `active_store_accessor` doesn't have any external dependency(expect activerecord) and contains only one file with one module.